coreinfrastructure/best-practices-badge/doc/criteria.md

   on cryptography MUST be implementable using FLOSS.
 See the [*Open Standards Requirement for Software* by the Open Source Initiative](https://opensource.org/osr).
   <sup>[<a href="#crypto_floss">crypto_floss</a>]</sup>
-- <a name="crypto_agility"></a>Cryptographic agility SHOULD be considered during project design.
-Cryptographic algorithms SHOULD NOT be hard coded.
-It is SUGGESTED that the cryptographic modules be independent and the cryptographic API be scalable for easy replacement and update.
-  <sup>[<a href="#crypto_agility">crypto_agility</a>]</sup>
 - <a name="crypto_keylength"></a>The project security mechanisms
   MUST use default keylengths that at least meet the NIST minimum requirements